Undoing Changes

 Exercise: Undoing Changes

-1. Create a new branch called hotfix.
-Create a new file and make 3-4 commits in that file.
+1. Create a new branch called soup-recipes.
+Create a new file soups/tomato-soup.md and make 3-4 commits adding ingredients and instructions.
 Check the log to see the SHA of the last commit.

-2. Revert the last commit that we just inserted.
+2. You realize the last instruction was wrong.
+Revert the last commit.
 Check the history.

-3. Completely throw away the last two commits [DANGER ZONE!!!].
+3. The recipe isn’t working out.
+Completely throw away the last two commits [DANGER ZONE!!!].
 Check the status and the log.

-4. Undo another commit but leave it in the staging area.
+4. Undo another commit but leave the changes in the staging area so you can review them.
 Check the status and log.

 Step 1: